tue-alga/cartocrow/src/README.md

 - Similar to CMake, most variables are [project_name]_<target_name>_<type> (e.g. GEOVIZ_INSTALL_SOURCE_DIR or NECKLACE_MAP_TARGET)._
 - Applications exposing the functionality of an individual library are suffixed by _CLA (for command-line application).

-For the c++ code, we follow the Google style guide (https://google.github.io/styleguide/cppguide.html) with minor adjustments.
+For the C++ code, we follow the Google style guide (https://google.github.io/styleguide/cppguide.html) with minor adjustments.
 - Source files use the .cpp extension.
 Template implementations may be separated from their declaration in a file with the same name and the .inc extension.
 - The order of #include directives is not strictly alphabetical: within each block, all files in a specific directory precede the files in sub-directories.
 - Whenever a code block is spread over multiple lines, the opening character (e.g. brace) will be placed on the next line and the opening and closing characters have the same indentation.